 Certified clinical medical assistants are multi-skilled healthcare workers who perform administrative and clinical tasks at hospitals or ambulatory care facilities such as physicians’ offices, and outpatient clinics.
 It’s a growing field that requires attention to detail and good interpersonal communication skills.

-In addition to a basic understanding of anatomy and physiology, students must master the basics of medical billing, electronic records systems, lab procedures, direct patient care, and pharmacology.
+In addition to a basic understanding of anatomy and physiology, students will master the basics of medical billing, electronic records systems, lab procedures, direct patient care, and pharmacology.

 |Year||Retention Rate||Exam Passage||Job Placement|

-Columbia College requires on-site lab and clinical hours, on campus and at select clinic sites in Missouri and all coursework is conveniently completed online.
-The program requires completion of seven courses, taking less than a year to complete.
-Current program clinical sites are in Columbia and Lake of the Ozarks.
+Columbia College requires on-site lab and clinical hours, on campus and at select clinic sites in Missouri and all coursework is conveniently completed online in four 8-week sessions.
+Current program clinical sites are in Columbia and Lake of the Ozarks upon availability.

 Completion of the CMA program at Columbia College grants the student a CCMA certificate which can be used in any state.